PatzEdi/AndroidSecretary/README.md

    6. Possibility of doing much more as well!

 ## Can I run this project on my phone without an external computer?
 1. **Yes**, you can run the servers (both Flask and Ollama) locally using Termux.
-Just clone the repo to Termux, install Flask if you havn't in Termux, and you can run the flask_backend.py file.
+Just clone the repo to Termux, install Flask if you haven't in Termux, and you can run the flask_backend.py file.
 However, the Ollama server may be slow on a phone, and you may need to use OpenAI for better context handling.

 ## Project Structure